 Like every other aspect of golf equipment, golf shoes can vary wildly in price.

 Own brand shoes at your local sporting goods store or Walmart for example could probably be picked up for around £25-£30 ($30-$40).
 Discontinued models from last year can probably be picked up for around half price.
 For example, Adidas shoes often seem to be on sale and you can pick them up for around £40 ($50).
 At the time of writing, golfdiscount.com has Adidas shoes starting at $40.

 Premium brands such as Ecco could easily set you back £200 ($275).
-Some of their models could be had on FairwaygolfUSA.com for around $250 or less.
+A pair of Ecco golf shoes could be had on FairwaygolfUSA.com for around $250 or less.

 Form or Function

 Many people purchase shoes or sneakers for their looks.
 This is one time when you want to concentrate on the features of the shoe and their comfort above all.
 Don’t forget you’ll be wearing them for anything up to 4 hours.

 You need to find the best shoe you can afford that will do the job.
 It needs to fit you correctly, and provide stability and grip.
 How the shoe looks should be more or less irrelevant.